veuncent/cvast-nginx/README.md

 # cvast-nginx

-Customized Nginx instance for Docker
+Customized Nginx instance for Docker, to be used as reverse proxy.

 Developed by the Center for Virtualization and Applied Spatial Technologies (CVAST), University of South Florida